nimh-sfim/lab-docs/vscode_guide.md

     ProxyCommand /usr/bin/ssh -o ForwardAgent=yes $username@biowulf.nih.gov nc -w 120ms %h %p
     ```

 1. Start an spersist node on Biowulf and note the node number (i.e `cn2728`).
 Make sure you request the node in a place where it would remain active if you're internet disconnects.
-That is request the node through NoMachine or `tmux`
+That is request the node through OnDemand or `tmux`
 1. With the Remote Developer Exension installed, the bottom left corner of VS Code should be a symbol like `><` in blue or green.
 Clicking on it will let you `Connect Current Window to Host` or `Connect to Host` (which will open a new VS Code window).
 Type in just the node number that you got in the previous step (i.e. `cn2728`) to connect. **Note** that if you are asked to enter your passphrase multiple times, try to reconnect from a VSCode window that you have opened from a Terminal with SSH keys already added via `ssh-add` so that it inherits the various settings and environments necessary to use the keys.
 1. There is an added issue with python environments on VS code.
-If you set conda or miniconda as your default python environment in your `~/.profile` then NoMachine and some other programs won't function.
+If you set conda or miniconda as your default python environment in your `~/.profile` then some programs won't function.
 That means you need to change to this environment later.
 When you open a python file in VS Code, it will either ask you to select your python interpreter or the current version will appear on the bottom right of the VSCode window.
 If you click on it your desired version should appear on that list or you can type the full path.

 ### GitHub and VS Code on Biowulf